-To watch an ashi-waza master, Keiji Suzuki perform this technique take a look at this taster video.
-Suzuki, twice world champion and an olympic champion is well know for his skilful footwork.
+To watch an ashi-waza master, Keiji Suzuki perform this technique take a look at this video.
+Suzuki, twice world champion and an olympic champion is well know for his expert footwork.

 This ashi-waza is the perfect technique to use to destabilise your opponent.
 Use this judo throw to change uke’s stance, attack their forward leg and make them step backwards.